eugenium/DGL/README.md

 In all experiments there is a log file which is generated in the local directory containing the per epoch training/val accuracy and other useful data.

-Coming soon.. (in a month or two) we will add some examples of implementations that distribute/parallelize across GPUs.
-If you are interested in an early version of that we can share by request.

 For questions or comments please contact at: eugene.belilovsky@umontreal.ca